SCSA Practical Pistol Matches

 Equipment:

-You can shoot the same gun for 2 or 3 rounds or shoot multiple guns.
+You can shoot the same gun for multiple runs or shoot multiple guns.

-The course of fire is usually around 25 to 35 shots, so you will want at least six speedloaders or four 10 round magazines (larger magazines are allowed).
+Reloading is required while shooting.
+The course of fire is usually around 15 to 25 shots, so you will want at to bring at least five speedloaders or three ten round magazines (larger magazines are allowed).

 Safety Rules: